 Head and neck cancer mortality rates (European age-standardised

-For head and neck cancer mortality differences between countries largely reflect differences in incidence.
+For head and neck cancer, there are mortality differences between countries despite there being no such differences in incidence.

 About this data

 Data is for UK, 2017, ICD-10 C00-C14, C30-C32.